dilexus/octobase-plugin/README.md

 ### Main APIs

-GET     /api/school/v1/students       - List all students
+GET     /api/school/v1/students       - List all students (you can use page, perPage query parametrs for pagination, with, where, order quary parameters to filter data)

 GET     /api/school/v1/students/1     - List single student by Id (form parameters are required)